ils94/MMOAction/README.md

 Press SHIFT + ALT + CTRL to kill the script.

+You can change the above hotkeys by closing MMOAction, and adding your own set of hotkeys in the "hotkeys.txt" file inside the root folder.

+Read the instructions below:

+You do not add "[]" into the file, they are here just to make the example better to understand.

+[a,esc] <- Changes the default "Action Camera Mode" hotkey to "a", and changes the default hotkey to kill the script to "esc".

+[,esc] <- Keep the default "Action Camera Mode" hotkey, and changes the default hotkey to kill script to "esc".

+[a,] <- Changes the default "Action Camera Mode" hotkey to "a", and keep the default hotkey to kill the script.

 # Download

 You can download the program directly from this link: